Structure & Reactivity

 If we look at 1-hexene (CH2=CHCH2CH2CH2CH3), we see a similar spectrum, but two of the peaks show up above 5 ppm.
 These hydrogens are on sp2 or trigonal planar carbons.
 There are other, more subtle changes, but that is the main one.

-It can be useful to think of 1 ppm as the default position for a proton on a tetrahedral carbon, and to think of the effects of other groups as moving the peak a certain distance away from that starting point.
-For example, a neighbouring oxygen atom moves the peak 2.5 ppm to the left.
+Again, it can be useful to think of 1 ppm as the default position for a proton on a tetrahedral carbon, and to think of the effects of other groups as moving the peak a certain distance away from that starting point.
+We saw before that a neighbouring oxygen atom moves the peak 2.5 ppm to the left.
 Thinking of it that way helps you predict what will be the effect of two different attached groups.
 For example, if there were two oxygens attached to the carbon on which the proton is sitting, it would move 5 ppm, and end up at 6 ppm overall.

-Just as in 13C NMR spectroscopy, there are more subtle effects of having sp2 carbon neighbours nearby.
-Once again, that's because of the effect that the magnetic field has on the electrons in the double bond.
+In addition, there are more subtle effects of having sp2 carbon neighbours nearby.
+That's because of the effect that the magnetic field has on the electrons in the double bond.
+The electrons in the double bond modify the magetic field slightly, moving the nearby hydrogens downfield.

-As before, there are also hydrogens on linear or sp carbons, although they are much less common than tetrahedral or trigonal carbons.
+Sometimes there are also hydrogens on linear or sp carbons, although they are much less common than tetrahedral or trigonal carbons.
+These peaks overlap with the regions for sp2 and sp3 hydrogens, especially the latter.
+They can be seen between 2 and 6 ppm, but most often between 2 and 3 ppm.

 Problem NMR8.1.